Copyright 1994 - 2018 Bill's Bible Basics

 2 Peter 2:19, KJV

-This is also what happened to Judas Iscariot.
-Due to his unbelief, he fell away from The Path.
+This is likewise what happened to foolish Judas Iscariot.
+Due to his unbelief, and his greed for money, he fell away from the Path.
 He let his feet slide into sinning against the Lord.
-This is why after washing their feet, Jesus said that not all were clean; because Judas did not walk in the ways of the Lord:
+This is why after washing their feet, Jesus said in the Gospel of John that not all were clean.
+He knew that Judas did not walk in the ways of the Lord.
+As King David also wrote:

 "The steps of a good man are ordered by the LORD: and he delighteth in his way."